shashi2990/Juice-Web/README.md

 ## **Description**

-This repository contains a Python BDD framework for automated testing of Web application.
+This repository contains a Python POM framework for automated testing of Web application.
 The framework is designed to provide a structured and organized approach to Page object testing, making it easy to write, execute, and manage tests with POM.

 ## **Features**